strainer/Fdrandom.js/readme.md

  :------ | :-----: | :----------------------------
 next     |   100   | Standard randoms with 48bit resolution
 f48      |   100   | Alias of next (0 to 0.999999999999998)
-dbl      |   50    | As next/f48 with 53 bits resolution
+dbl      |   50    | Same as next/f48 with 53 bits resolution
 f24      |   90    | Safe values for Float32array (0 to 0.99999994)
          |         |
 i32      |   80    | 32 bit signed integer values